 - 1. Consideration for Promotion and Tenure Form. - 2.
 Chairperson's Letter (including certification of ballot results). - 3.
-Candidate's statement that he or she has had access to the documents governing tenure and promotion and that he or she has seen the contents of the dossier (except for confidential letters of evaluation). - 4.
+Candidate's statement that he or she has had access to the documents governing tenure and promotion and that he or she has seen the contents of the dossier and received a copy of the dossier. - 4.
 Departmental Criteria and Procedures for Tenure and Promotion. - 5.
 Reference letters. - 6.
 Basic Information (Section III), including the candidate's vita. - 7.
 Teaching Effectiveness (Section IV) and candidate's self-statement. - 8.
-Research and Creative Activities (Section V) and candidate's selfstatement. - 9.
+Research and Creative Activities (Section V) and candidate's self-statement. - 9.
 Service Activities (Section VI) and candidate's self-statement.